-A Welcome to Country is a ceremony performed by Indigenous Traditional Custodians to welcome visitors to their traditional land.
-It can only be done by Traditional Custodians of the land that you are on.
-If no Traditional Custodian is available, an Aboriginal person from a different nation, or a non-Indigenous person, may do an Acknowledgement of Country instead.
-A Welcome to Country normally takes place at the beginning of an event.
-The ceremony can take many forms, including singing, dancing, smoking ceremonies or a speech, depending on the particular culture of the Traditional Custodians.
+A Welcome to Country is a ceremony performed by Traditional Custodians to welcome visitors to their ancestral land.
+It can only be done by Traditional Custodians of the land you're on.
+If no Traditional Custodian is available, a First Nations person from a different nation, or a non-Indigenous person, may do an Acknowledgement of Country instead.
+A Welcome to Country usually takes place at the beginning of an event.
+The ceremony can take many forms, including singing, dancing, smoking ceremonies or a speech, depending on the particular culture of Traditional Custodians.

 What’s an Acknowledgement of Country?

-An Acknowledgement of Country is a statement that shows awareness of and respect for the Traditional Custodians of the land you are on and their long and continuing relationship with the land.
-Unlike a Welcome to Country, it can be delivered by anyone – Indigenous or non-Indigenous.
+An Acknowledgement of Country is a statement that shows awareness of and respect for Traditional Custodians of the land you’re on and their long and continuing relationship with the land.
+Unlike a Welcome to Country, it can be delivered by a First Nations person or non-Indigenous person.

-For more information about Welcome to Country and Acknowledgement of Country, see Reconciliation Australia's factsheet, Welcome to and Acknowledgement of Country.
+For more information about Welcome to Country and Acknowledgement of Country, see Reconciliation Australia's factsheet, Acknowledgement of Country and Welcome to Country.